rjray/notebook/writing/clojure-tsp.md

 algorithm for each vertex as a starting point.
 I would then take the minimum (or maximum, for part 2) resulting cost.
 This sounds very brute-force-ish, I will admit.
-But I suspected that even running the full DP process *n* times would still out-perform the original solution.
+But I suspected that even running the full DP process *n* times should still out-perform the original solution.

 This lead to the file [day09bis.clj](clojure-tsp/day09bis.clj).
-The hardest part of this was re-factoring the primary steps and loops to deal with the fixed vertex being something other than 1.
-(At this point I also dropped the practice of numbering from 1 rather than 0.)
+The hardest part of this was re-factoring the primary steps and loops to deal with the fixed vertex being something other than 0.
+(At this point I had also dropped the practice of numbering from 1 rather than 0.)
 In this file, the functions are parameterized to allow for choosing between `min` and `max` for the selection operation (and `Integer/MAX_VALUE` versus `Integer/MIN_VALUE` for positive/negative infinty values).

 Running this yielded running times of 83.789ms for part 1 and 75.497ms for part 2.
-These times are roughly 10% of their corresponding brute-force times.
+These times are roughly 10% of the corresponding brute-force times.

-## But How Does the Code Work?
+## But How Does the Code *Work?*

 Let's look at the `day09bis.clj` ([meaning of "bis"](https://www.merriam-webster.com/dictionary/bis)) file, more or less